-Usually, the mice in this range have features like higher DPI and sensitivity, responsive sensors, and programmable keys to get the maximum out of your gameplay.
+Usually, the mice in this range have higher DPI and sensitivity, responsive sensors, and programmable keys to get the maximum out of your gameplay.
 Furthermore, these are the best mice for MMO, RPG, MOBA, and FPS games.
 We have selected the 6 best gaming mice under $50 after testing several products and comparing their stats.
 A buying guide at the end will further clarify any doubts while purchasing the best gaming mice.

 6 Best Gaming Mice Under $50